The optimality of word lengths. Theoretical foundations and an empirical study: Results

 First, a score should not be related to the basic language parameters -- namely observed alphabet size (number of distinct characters, $A$), observed vocabulary size (number of types, $n$), and sample size (number of tokens, $T$) -- which are assumed to be constant in the definition of the baselines.
 The only score consistently satisfying these properties across all collections and length definitions is $\Psi$, while both $\eta$ and $\Omega$ show some degree of significant association with $A$ and $T$ when data is more heterogeneous, i.e. in the CV collection (\autoref{fig:correlograms_params}).

 Second, the optimality score of a given language should not depend too strongly on the size of its available sample, meaning that it should converge, and ideally it should converge fast.
-Again, the score which gets closer to this ideal behaviour is $\Psi$, which varies within a rather small range, and appears to approach convergence in some languages.
-In contrast, both $\eta$ and $\Omega$ keep their decreasing trend even for large sample sizes, yet with different speeds (\autoref{fig:convergence_pud}, \autoref{fig:convergence_cv_characters}, \autoref{fig:convergence_cv_duration}).
+Again, the score which gets closest to this ideal behaviour is $\Psi$.
+It varies within a rather small range, and appears to approach convergence in different languages.
+In contrast, both $\eta$ and $\Omega$ keep their decreasing trend even for large sample sizes, yet with different speeds (\autoref{fig:convergence_pud}, \autoref{fig:convergence_cv_characters} and \autoref{fig:convergence_cv_medianDuration}).

 Third, a complex score should not be replaceable by a simpler score, namely it should not be significantly and strongly associated to it.
-When using parallel data, we only find that $\Omega$ could be replaced by $\eta$ (\autoref{fig:correlograms_scores}).
-In addition, $\Psi$ is the best complex score for parallel data.
-Solid conclusions for non-parallel data are beyond the scope of this article.
+When using parallel data, none of our scores is replaceable by $L$, the simplest score.
+We only find that $\Omega$ could be replaced by $\eta$ (\autoref{fig:correlograms_scores}).
+Thus $\Psi$ is the best complex score for parallel data.

 See \autoref{app:desirable} for further details on the analysis of the desirable properties.